tanmaypadhi/tanmaypadhi.github.io/about.md

 title: About
 ---

-## About
+## About Me

-I build and validate agentic Salesforce solutions using Agentforce, OmniStudio, and AI-driven automation, with a strong focus on customer trust, security, privacy, and test strategy.
+I am a Principal/Architect-level engineer at Salesforce working on Agentforce, OmniStudio, and AI-driven enterprise solutions.

+This blog captures hands-on agentic architectures, real-world constraints, and learnings from production-grade implementations.